Silverr12/DMA-CFW-Guide/README.md

 - [Pcileech-fpga](https://github.com/ufrisk/pcileech-fpga) Source code for custom firmware
 - [Arbor](https://www.mindshare.com/software/Arbor) Will need to make an account to download the trial (14 days) <br />
 <sub>The trial can be extended by deleting the appropriate folder in your registry editor, I don't think I can tell you more than that though.</sub>
+- Alternative to Arbor, [Telescan PE](https://www.teledynelecroy.com/protocolanalyzer/pci-express/telescan-pe-software/resources/analysis-software), this one's very similar and completely free, but requires a manual review of your registration which can take a bit.